Travel with us from the Aquarium of the Pacific to the coast of Costa Rica

 The Aquarium of the Pacific’s Student Eco Ambassadors (SEA) program is a highly structured volunteer role that focuses on current global issues, while providing participants a unique opportunity to travel abroad.
 Ambassadors will become familiar with the conservation ecology of both land and ocean environments, then educate Aquarium visitors about the importance of these ecosystems.
-Finally, participants will travel to Belize to take part in an exciting conservation expedition.
+Finally, participants will travel to Costa Rica to take part in an exciting conservation expedition.
 Please join us on this once-in-a-lifetime journey that blends volunteering, science, and leadership curriculum together with globetrotting adventure!

 - Skills needed to become an advocate for the environment.